CPR for Adults and Kids: Essential Techniques for Professionals

 What are the types of CPR?

 The American Heart Association (AHA) outlines two types of CPR – Hands-only CPR and Conventional CPR.
-Hands-only CPR, also known as chest compression-only CPR, does not involve rescue breaths, while conventional CPR includes chest compressions and rescue breaths.

-Both types are effective, and it’s important to remember that any attempt at CPR is better than not performing it at all.
+• Both types are effective, and it’s important to remember that any attempt at CPR is better than not performing it at all.
 If an individual has not received formal training in CPR, the American Heart Association recommends that they use hands-only CPR.
 If they are, it is recommended to use CPR combined with rescue breathing.

 The American Heart Association suggests that individuals who are performing CPR follow the acronym CAB.
 It is similar to the process outlined above.
 However, there are several significant changes to note.
 If an individual is alone, they should perform five cycles of chest compressions and rescue breathing before pausing to call 911.

 If alone, perform CPR at the 30:2 compressions to breaths ratio, but if there are two rescuing individuals, they should use a 15:2 ratio.
-Also, as children are smaller than adults, rescuers should remember to compress as deep as 1/3 of the depth of the chest, or approximately 1.5 inches or less for younger children.
+As children are smaller than adults, rescuers should remember to compress as deep as 1/3 of the depth of the chest, or approximately 1.5 inches or less for younger children.

 Other Important Things to Know About CPR